 MDEA Amine regeneration column at an NGL plant in the Middle East was suffering unexpected acid gas corrosion with significant wall thickness reduction and pitting of up to 2.3 mm depth.
-A bespoke corrosion-resistant alloy was applied to freeze the current condition with no need for PWHT.
+To assure amine corrosion control, a bespoke corrosion-resistant alloy was applied to freeze the current condition with no need for PWHT.
 After 5 years in service, the column’s wall thickness remained unchanged.

 Amine Corrosion Discovery